vuejs/vuepress/packages/docs/docs/plugin/official/plugin-container.md

 - Type: `string`
 - Default: the upper case of `type`

 The default title for the container.
-If no title was provided, `defaultTitle` will be showed as the title of the container.
+If no title is provided, `defaultTitle` will be shown as the title of the container.

 ### before

 - Type: `string | Function`
 - Default: `undefined`

 String to be placed before the block.
-If specified as a function, a argument `info` will be passed to it.
+If specified as a function, an argument `info` will be passed to it.
 (In the example above, `info` will be `bar`.)
 If specified, it will override `defaultTitle`.

 ### after

 - Type: `string | Function`
 - Default: `undefined`

 String to be placed after the block.
-If specified as a function, a argument `info` will be passed to it.
+If specified as a function, an argument `info` will be passed to it.
 (In the example above, `info` will be `bar`.)
 If specified, it will override `defaultTitle`.

 ### validate